 So, with AD&D we get a new system.
 And it's not really a good one at all.

 I could go into detail, but really, Delta has said it better than I could on his blog, so I'll just give a summary.
 In short, though still assuming that you were using hexes as the base unit of interface, AD&D layered a miles-based system on top of it.
 This enabled the game to break free from the need to have Outdoor Survival (I wonder how many copies were sold to OD&D players who were just looking to run their campaigns).
 It also allowed DMs to vary the size of their hexes to suit their campaign scale.
 However, the clash between hexes and miles resulted in some ugly kludges and a real pain when attempting to track movement, especially movement that crossed into terrain that gave movement modifiers.
 It's really not satisfactory.
 Unfortunately, it's the system that D&D wound up sticking with, also being used in B/X and BECMI.
-Even as it was content to abstract in many other places, such as the 1-minute combat round, the 10-minute adventuring turn, gold into XP (hell, XP in general), and the concept of hit points, overland travel was left tied to a specific, granular, real-world measurement scale.
+Even as the game was content to abstract in many other places, such as the 1-minute combat round, the 10-minute adventuring turn, gold into XP (hell, the idea of XP in general), and the concept of hit points, overland travel was left tied to a specific, granular, real-world measurement scale.

 Wilderness ExplorationRegardless of how we get around the wilderness, what do we do when we're in it?
 Fight and maybe eat, seems to be the answer.
 Wilderness travel using the AD&D rules (which B/X and BECMI followed) was annoying, but resolveable: the real gap in the rules was the sense of the wilderness as a unique and separate playspace.
 Conceptually, the wilderness in old-school D&D is a creative and mechanical void.

 Fighting is simple: there are random encounter tables, and when you find a monster, roll your reaction check and see what they feel like doing, just like in a dungeon.
-Hunting and foraging is in B/X and BECMI (the latter ruleset being an improvement over the B/X version), and is quite short and very easy to use.
+Hunting and foraging is in B/X and BECMI (the latter's implementation being an improvement over the B/X version), and is quite short and very easy to use.
 But these do not inspire, and they don't offer a new mode of play that would compel someone to wander off into the forest or desert in search of adventure.
 Instead, you're left with vaguaries.
 For example, hunting and foraging rules were present (at least for Basic), but what did it mean when you ran out of food?
 The rules didn't say.

 Additionally, the idea of wilderness exploration in general faded out because the idea of unguided exploration as a whole disappeared.
 Sandbox play was something that died young in the history of D&D, players and DMs coming to prefer scripted encounters and story-based plotlines.
 The idea of exploration for the sake of exploration--something a wilderness venue enables quite well--was thus something few seemed to be looking for.
 The lack of rules and DM guidance mentioned above only compounded this.